NSH2022/Temporal-Graph-Based-Digital-Twin/README.md

 You can run the code to train and reproduce the result with default settings using ``python run.py``

 Model's state dictionary and loss values will be saved in ``models`` directory.
-The results of the training including plots, error values  will be saved in ``results`` directory.
+The results of the training, including plots, error values,  will be saved in ``results`` directory.

 ![alt text](images/results.png)